vm6502q/amazon-braket-qrack-simulator-python/README.md

 ## Documentation

-Detailed documentation, including the API reference, can be found on [Read the Docs](https://amazon-braket-default-simulator-python.readthedocs.io/en/latest/)
+`BraketQrackSimulator` follows a subset of the [Amazon Braket SDK](https://github.com/amazon-braket/amazon-braket-sdk-python) default simulator input and output interfaces.
+Detailed documentation for the default simulator, including the API reference, can be found on [Read the Docs](https://amazon-braket-default-simulator-python.readthedocs.io/en/latest/)

 **To generate the API Reference HTML in your local environment**